 Before any contact or visit is made to the patient the agreement of their General Practitioner (GP) or Hospital Consultant will be obtained either by their signature on the referral form, or by telephone or through SystmOne.

 Discussion is always welcome about how to make a referral or whether a referral is required.
 If you require any further information please contact Kirkwood Hospice’s Community Palliative Care Team on: 01484 557906

 Patients At Home

 For people at home, the District Nurse or GP will usually initiate a referral.
+However, we also welcome referrals from patients, families and carers.
 A member of Kirkwood Hospice’s Community Palliative Care Team will arrange to make a home visit to assess the patient’s needs with both the patient and their family.